Tomoyuki Doi: Hougang United

 Following his exploits with the White Swans last season, Doi was snapped up by Hougang United for the 2021 Singapore Premier League season.
 Doi started his career with the Cheetahs at a blistering pace, hitting 4 goals in his first 3 matches for the club.
 His form saw him win the 'Player of the Month' award in March 2021.
 Doi notched his 10th league goal of the season in just 6 games as his sole strike against Balestier Khalsa sent his team to the top of the table.
 On 3 April, Doi hit a hat-trick in a 5–1 win against Tampines Rovers, bringing his tally for the Cheetahs up to 7 goals in 4 games, sending his team up to the top of the table.
 On 11 September, he scored another hat-trick against the same opponent bringing his total to two hat-tricks in a season.

-Doi capped off a brilliant individual season in 2021 by snagging both the Singapore Premier League 'Player Of The Year' and the Singapore Premier League 'Top Goalscorer' awards with 19 goals.
+Doi in 2021, secured both the Singapore Premier League 'Player Of The Year' and the Singapore Premier League 'Top Goalscorer' awards with 19 goals.